RetroPie/RetroPie-Docs/docs/PC.md

 If the keyboard input in DOSBox is not correct, you need to edit the DOSBox config file, dosbox-SVN.conf, which is located in the hidden folder, .dosbox, in your home folder.

-From the home folder, run the following commands:
+To fix, run the following commands:

     cd ~/.dosbox
     sudo nano dosbox-SVN.conf